 (ModernSurvival.org) – Regardless of where a person decides to call home, there will always be some kind of danger.
-However, as a recent study from Outforia has revealed, some places are more dangerous than others — at least when it comes to the local wildlife.
+However, a study from Outforia has revealed that some places are more dangerous than others — at least when it comes to the local wildlife.

 The study examined CDC data regarding human fatalities due to animal attacks over the past 20 years.
 This information was then used to determine which states had the most fatalities, and which animals were responsible for the deaths.

 Top 10 Most Dangerous States

 - Texas – The Lone Star State leads the pack with 520 deaths attributed to animal attacks over the last 20 years.

 - California – The Golden State came in second, with 299 fatalities.

 - Florida – Coming in third place is the Sunshine State, clocking in at 247 deaths.